A High-Quality Robust Diffusion Framework for Corrupted Dataset: Method

+In this section, we analyze the importance of choosing $\Psi$ in \cref{eq:final}, the design space of potential network $D_\phi$ and $G_\theta$.

-We can choose $\Psi$ as a conventional divergence like KL or $\chi^2$.
-However, in \cref{choice}, we show that the function, whose convex conjugate is Softplus, performs better than these conventional divergences.
-As \citep{akbari2021does} states that the Lipschitz loss function results in better performance, we hypothesize that Lipschitz continuity of Softplus helps the training process more effective while convex conjugate of KL and $\chi^2$ are not Lipschitz (See the appendix B for proof of Lipschitz property).
-In the default setting on clean dataset and outlier robustness, we apply semi-dual UOT to all diffusion steps and use the same cost functions $\mathbf{L}_2$: $c(x, y) = {\tau}||x-y||_2^2$, where $\tau$ is a hyper-parameter.
+\textbf{Lipschitz property of $\Psi$:} UOTM \cite{choi2023generative} favour the conventional Csisz\'{a}r-divergence $\Psi$ like KL or $\chi^2$.
+However, in \cref{sc:ablation}, we show that the function, whose convex conjugate is Softplus, performs better than these conventional divergences.
+As \cite{akbari2021does} states that the Lipschitz loss function results in better performance, we hypothesize that Lipschitz continuity property of Softplus helps the training process more effective while convex conjugate of KL and $\chi^2$ are not Lipschitz (see Appendix 9 for proof of Lipschitz property).

+\textbf{Design space of generator function $G_\theta$:} Motivated from \cite{xiao2022DDGAN}, we also inject latent variable $z \sim \mathcal{N}(0, I)$ as input to $G_\theta$ along with $x_t$ and $t$.
+There are two reasons for this choice.
+Firstly, the latent variable $z$ helps the generator mimic stochastic behavior.
+According to \cite{xiao2022DDGAN}, without latent $z$, the denoising generative model becomes a unimodal distribution, making the sample quality significantly worse.
+The second reason is that $z$ can be used as style information as in StyleGAN architecture \cite{karras2019style}.
+Motivated from StyleGAN, DDGAN generator network \cite{xiao2022DDGAN} also uses style modulation layer and AdaIn to inject style information from $z$ into each feature network.
+As a result, DDGAN inherits the sophisticated architecture of StyleGAN for high-fidelity image synthesis.
+We adopt a similar architecture design of generator $G_\theta$ from DDGAN \cite{xiao2022DDGAN}.